Total quality management: Development in the United States

-The US Environmental Protection Agency's Underground Storage Tanks program, which was established in 1985, also employed Total Quality Management to develop its management style.
+The US Environmental Protection Agency's Underground Storage Tanks program, established in 1985, also employed Total Quality Management to develop its management approach.
 The private sector followed suit, flocking to TQM principles not only as a means to recapture market share from the Japanese, but also to remain competitive when bidding for contracts from the Federal Government since "total quality" requires involving suppliers, not just employees, in process improvement efforts.

 Features

 There is no widespread agreement as to what TQM is and what actions it requires of organizations, however a review of the original United States Navy effort gives a rough understanding of what is involved in TQM.

 The key concepts in the TQM effort undertaken by the Navy in the 1980s include: